stormalf/chibicc/README.md

 ## release notes

 1.0.23.1     Fixing issue when compiling chibicc with chibicc and extended assembly without input and output.
 Fixing issue with -v that exit without compiling when files are passed to the compiler.
 From @fuhsnn Adjust ABI with unnamed function parameter.
 From @enh use explicit .section specifications rather than .data/.text and fixing long double size and use .byte/.short/.long/.quad as appropriate and only output .align for >1 byte alignment.
 Fixing issue with missing braces for compound statement (ISS-183).
 Adding -fvisibility=hidden, -ffunction-sections, -fdata-sections and -mindirect-branch-register to the list of ignored parameters (for cmake).
 Disabling __INTEL_COMPILER.
 Adding \__builtin_offsetof from @fuhsnn (slimcc).
 Adding inline in keyword list (from @fuhsnn).
 Fixing issue 35 with array not initialized completely.
 Check for negative bitfield width (from @fuhsnn).
 Fixing issue with array initializer post-designation offset from @fuhsnn.
+Fixing \__attribute\__((\__cold\__)).